vijayanajay/st_final/docs/prd.md

     *   `Volatility_Nday`: Rolling standard deviation of `Price_Change_Pct_1d` over N days (e.g., N=20, configurable or fixed for now).
     *   *Future (optional, if trivial):* Day of week, month.

+*   **Implementation Evolution Note:** The final implementation evolved to use a dedicated `feature_config` structure (as detailed in `docs/src/feature_generator.py.md`) rather than directly linking feature parameters to strategy configurations.
+This approach provides greater flexibility and separation of concerns, allowing features to be generated independently of specific strategy requirements while maintaining the core requirement of configurable feature generation.

 **5.3.
 Strategy Configuration (File: e.g., `configs/sma_cross.yaml`)**
 *   **Format:** Simple YAML or INI file.
 YAML is preferred for readability.
 *   **Content:**